-WoW: A Wisdom of Wordsmiths ****Postponed****
+WoW: A Wisdom of Wordsmiths ****Postponed to 2022****

-A Wisdom of Wordsmiths, Ramsden Room, St Catharine’s College, Cambridge, April 3rd, 2020 ***POSTPONED****
+A Wisdom of Wordsmiths, Ramsden Room, St Catharine’s College, Cambridge, April 3rd, 2020 ***POSTPONED to 2022****

 Publishers, Promoters, Editors, and Translators Exploring Modern Russian & Slavonic Literary Translation ****POSTPONED*****